Content Warning: kidnapping, human trafficking, sexual harassment, public indecency.

-After a few minutes we were able to hail a cab from the bustling square at the base of Acropolis.
+After just a few minutes we were able to hail a cab from the bustling square at the base of Acropolis.
 We spoke to the driver in English as we crawled into the cab.
 He began driving and asked us where we were from before even asking for our destination.
 When we told him we were from the U.S., he asked if we spoke Greek – using perfect English.
 I shifted in my seat, suspicious.

 “Between the two of us, we speak English, German, and Spanish,” I responded, “but not Greek.”

-He nodded and finally asked for our destination, two blocks away from the square in the wrong direction.
+He nodded and finally asked for our destination, two blocks away from the square but heading in the wrong direction.
 We gave him the address of our hostel, to which he said, “No, no. I cannot take you there.
 I will take you to Omonia Square,” which was still an eight minute walk from our hostel.

-He then pulled out a card, written all in Greek, and my stomach flipped.
+He then pulled out a laminated info card, written all in Greek, and my stomach flipped.
 My previous concern had been confirmed.
-Before embarking on our journey, I had done quite a bit of research on common European scams on tourists.
+Before embarking on our journey, I had done quite a bit of research on common European scams played on tourists.
 Many of the articles I read claimed that if someone was reading you something that you could not read, be-it in another language or fine print, you were likely being conned.
-When he began to read, all I could think was, “How do I get out of here?”
+When he began to read, all I could think was, How do I get out of here?

 The driver claimed that all cab fares went up to 11 Euro per Kilometer after 2 on Sundays.
 I looked down at my phone; it was 2:15.
-Leigh and I exchanged a look.
+My companion and I exchanged a look.
 The previous day it had been 70 cents per kilometer.
 We knew the fares went up on Sundays, but not until after 10PM and to a flat rate of 3 Euro per Kilometer.
 We watched the meter anxiously, not knowing how to get out of the situation we had found ourselves in.
-I pulled out my wallet when he stopped two blocks short of Omonia Square, wishing we had walked from Acropolis.
+I pulled out my wallet when he stopped two blocks short of Omonia Square, wishing we had just walked from Acropolis.

 “Forty-five Euro,” he says, looking back at us.